 - You can combine the Disney Resort Bar Crawl with the Disney World Scavenger Hunt.
 There’s a lot of overlap, and we think you should take full advantage.
 Check out the Disney World Scavenger Hunt!

 How to Do the Disney World Resort Bar Crawl

 Now that we’ve gotten the basics out of the way, let’s talk logistics.

-- When to Start: We recommend beginning the Disney Resort Bar Crawl at around noon.
+- When to Start: We recommend beginning your day venturing to the Disney World bars at around noon.
 If you don’t mind judging eyes, start as early as 11AM to allow extra time.
-You’ll be drinking well into the night to complete the bar crawl (or however much your body will allow you).
+You’ll be drinking well into the night to complete the Disney bar crawl (or however much your body will allow you).

 - Where to Park: Park at the free surface parking at Disney Springs.
 It’s kind of a weird spot to park, I know, but it’s the only free parking on Disney property.
 Walk the long distance to the Town Center area, where you’ll find the bus terminal.
 Note: if you’re lucky enough to be a guest staying at a Disney World Resort, park at the Ticket & Transit Center, which is a good central hub for Disney World transportation.

 - This whole Bar Crawl thing is a lot easier with printable directions.
 You’re gonna get drunk, you’re gonna forget what comes next, you’re gonna lose your phone … it’s a whole mess.
 Avoid the hassle and download the handy printable instructions we made instead!
 To download a printable copy of the Disney Resort Bar Crawl directions, just enter your email below.
 I’ll also send you my favorite insider Cast Member tips for visiting Disney World!